136 Creative Party Ideas

 10. Pink bikini

-Throw in some straws, umbrellas, and any other garnishes you want to sauce it up.
-Perfect for pool, tiki, or beach parties.
+Throw in some straws, umbrellas, and any other garnishes you want to spice it up.
+This is perfect for pool, tiki, or beach parties.

 11. Blood lust